productscience/pfw-top-mil/readme.md

 Or, more specficially how many of the top million websites as ranked by Alexa run on renewable power.

 I'm not sure the best way to to this, but there's an API provied by the GreenWeb foundation that lets you do _some_ of this.
-I've written a bit more here, with this [jupyter notebook expliaining my thinking in more detail](https://github.com/productscience/planet-friendly-web/blob/hugo/binder/how-much-web-renewable.ipynb).
+I've written a bit more here, with this [jupyter notebook explaining my thinking in more detail](https://github.com/productscience/planet-friendly-web/blob/hugo/binder/how-much-web-renewable.ipynb).

 Anyway, once you get over the abject terror of it all, learning something new in the open is a nice way to get input from the combined knowledge of everyone who knows more than you about a domain.